BerliaNeha/fullstack-user-data-app/README.md

 # fullstack-user-data-app
- It is an ongoing project.
-I will soon add the styling and some other features such as multipart requests!
+An ongoing project...Some other features such as multipart requests yet to be added.
 Multipart requests let you send data of multiple types in a single request (e.g. a JSON object + an image file)!

 # Tech Stack